Andygrond/hugonette/README.md

 [Hugo static site generator](https://gohugo.io) is one of the favorite tools for preparing page design and functionality.
 Its advantage is a really fast response to change during development.
 Simply set your browser to localhost:1313 and when you save changes to any file in your project, you see results immediately on your browser.
 After debugging, Hugo generates a static site, where all files are ready exactly as you see them while browsing.

 [Nette Web Framework](https://nette.org/en/) is a flexible, feature-rich, modular PHP framework.
-Hugonette is a little and lighter friend of Nette, sharing its project structure and using several Nette awesome components.
+Hugonette is a little friend of Nette, sharing its project structure and using several Nette awesome components.
 Thanks to Nette guys, our work on Hugonette projects will be much nicer & faster.

 ## Installation